1 injured in shooting on South College Street in Auburn

 _______________________________________________________________

-AUBURN, Al (WRBL) – Auburn Police are searching for a suspect involved in a shooting that left one person injured.
+AUBURN, Ala.
+(WRBL) — Auburn Police are searching for a suspect involved in a shooting that left one person injured.

 The shooting occurred just off campus at Evergreen Apartments on South College Street.